digitranslab/jumpstart/docs/versioned_docs/version-2.9.0/how-to/import-external-lib-js.md

 title: Import external libraries using RunJS
 ---

-ToolJet allows you to utilize external libraries in your app by importing them using the [RunJS query](/docs/data-sources/run-js).
+JumpStart allows you to utilize external libraries in your app by importing them using the [RunJS query](/docs/data-sources/run-js).

 In this how-to guide, we will import a few JavaScript libraries and use it in the application.